tianyolanda/fpn-pytorch1.0/README.md

 # fpn-pytorch1.0
 ## Introduction
-This repo mainly based on [jwyang/fpn.pytorch](https://github.com/jwyang/fpn.pytorch) and [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch/tree/pytorch-1.0), I combine little code to let it works in pytorch1.0 framework and get a more 75.8mAP(higher than faster rcnn repo & fpn0.4 repo) when training pascal voc 2007.
+This repo mainly based on [jwyang/fpn.pytorch](https://github.com/jwyang/fpn.pytorch) and [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch/tree/pytorch-1.0), I combine  code to let it ables to work in pytorch1.0 framework and get a more 75.8mAP(higher than faster rcnn & fpn0.4 repo) when training pascal voc 2007.

 More usage introduction can be found in the upper two repo.